anveshmuppeda/mlops/010-feature-store/README.md

 **Cost Consideration**: SageMaker Feature Store charges for storage and API calls.
 This tutorial uses minimal data, so costs should be under $5.

+> **Note:** You can follow along using the `[create-feature-store.ipynb](./create-feature-store.ipynb)` notebook located in this directory for step-by-step code execution and hands-on practice.

 ---

 ## Part 1: Smart Data Transformation for ML